dottjt/plastic/chapters/08-birthday.md

 The driver spoke three different languages.
 Japanese, Chinese and Korean.

 If I could fuck any emotion I would fuck sadness.
 It would be your most malleable best friend.
-It wouldn't care if you beat it, raped it or crushed it's a thousand tiny pieces.
-It would persist in it's grief, elated in the distress it had already come to expect of itself.
+It wouldn't care if you beat it, raped it or crushed into a thousand tiny pieces.
+It would persist in its grief, elated in the distress it had already come to expect of itself.
 Grateful in your neediness and desperate in your pleasure.
 It is what Gods come to expect of their young.

 ### Describe Stripmall

-The Mexican restaurant made it's home within the matchwood interiors of a refurbished Church, house to slurry of canned beans and quarter-ounce jars
+The Mexican restaurant made its home within the matchwood interiors of a refurbished Church, house to slurry of canned beans and quarter-ounce jars